KeHang-Zhu/kehang-zhu.github.io/_pages/about.md

 I am generally interested in modelling human behaviors.

 In the short term,, I am exploring these two directions:
-1. Do Language Models(LMs) behave like humans?
-How?
-When?
+1. Do Language Models (LMs) behave like Humans?
-2. Do humans behave like LMs?
-How can we use LMs to inform new machenism design.
+2. Are predictions made on LMs valid on Humans?

 Looking ahead, my long-term scope concerning two questions:
-1. How can AI enhance our understanding of ourselves and our intrinsic nature?
+1. How to better model Human Behaviors with AI?
-2. How can AI be leveraged to foster a more enlightened and equitable society?
+2. How to increase the Welfare of Human Being with AI modeling?

 ### Working paper: